aimat-lab/NNsForMD/README.md

 #### Data

 The data is stored to the directory specified in ``NeuralNetEnsemble``.
-Data format passed to ``NeuralNetEnsemble.data`` must be nested python-only lists.
+Data format passed to ``NeuralNetEnsemble.data()`` must be nested python-only lists.
 The geometries are stored as `.xyz` and everything else as `.json`.
+Note that the training scripts must be compatible with the data format.

 ```python
 atoms = [["C", "C"]]